nluna3096/Real-Time-Data-Streaming-Pipeline-/1- Real-Time Data Streaming Pipeline/README.md

     Main tools and technologies used in this project are: WinCC-OA, CMake, Make, Kafka, Docker, Git.

 A performance evaluation was carried out to select the most convenient option.
 This has been performed by means of the extraction of several metrics (delay and throughput) with some Python scripts.
 This helps us determining the effectiveness of each of the approaches.

+If you just want to have a more generic idea of the project's content, you can directly refer to the file "Presentation_Master_Thesis", a presentation summarising all concepts.